-Increased macrophage infection upon subcutaneous inoculation of rhesus macaques with simian immunodeficiency virus-loaded dendritic cells or T cells but not with cell-free virus
+Increased macrophage infection upon subcutaneous inoculation of rhesus macaques with simian immunodeficiency virus-loaded dendritic cells or T cells but not with cell-free virus (PDF)

 Ignatius,Ralf; Tenner-Racz,Klara; Messmer,Davorka; Gettie,Agegnehu; Blanchard,James; Luckay,Amara; Russo,Christine; Smith,Stephen; Marx,Preston A.; Steinman,Ralph M.; Racz,Paul; Pope,Melissa